hajimeo/samples/golang/FileList/README.md

         Reconcile: File modification date YYYY-MM-DD to -n int
         Return first N lines (0 = no limit).
-(TODO: may return more than N) -nodeId string
+(TODO: may return more than N) -p string
-        Reconcile: Nexus node Id used in the blob ref (old version) -p string
         Prefix of sub directories (eg: 'vol-') This is not recursive -src string